 Honoring Our Rivers Welcomes Student Writing and Artwork

-For the past 12 years, the Honoring Our Rivers project has showcased Oregon student writing and artwork focused on rivers and watersheds.
+Since 2000, Honoring Our Rivers has showcased Oregon student writing and artwork focused on rivers and watersheds.
 From poetry to prose and fiction, from illustration to photography, students from across the state submit their work to a juried-review process and finalists appear before the public in an annual anthology and at exhibits, events and readings hosted by Honoring Our Rivers.
 Oregon schools, teachers, academic advisors, community youth programs and homeschoolers are encouraged to promote student submissions before the project’s upcoming January 31 postmark deadline.

 Student work in the Honoring Our Rivers’ anthology appears alongside submissions from Oregon’s leading writers.
-The 2012 anthology included work by Ursula Le Guin, Brian Doyle, Barry Lopez and Oregon poet laureate Paulann Petersen.
-The 2013 anthology will include writings by Jon Raymond, Gina Ochsner, Jane Kirkpatrick and Robert Michael Pyle, among others.
+Previous anthologies have included work by Ursula Le Guin, Kathleen Dean Moore, Barry Lopez and former Oregon poet laureate Paulann Petersen.

-Our 2013 anthology arrived at Libraries and Schools across the State of Oregon in April.
-To pick up a free copy for yourself, stop by our main office in Salem, or give us a call.
+Our 2014 anthology arrived at libraries and schools across the State of Oregon in April.
+To pick up a free copy for yourself, stop by our main office in Salem, or contact us.